 Dr Imogen Choi

-All areas of sixteenth and seventeenth-century Spanish literature, as well as translation and the Prelims (first-year) course.
+All areas of sixteenth and seventeenth-century Spanish literature (papers VII, X, XII, XIV), as well as translation and the Prelims (first-year) course.

-I am keen to hear from potential graduate students interested in exploring early modern Hispanic literature and culture, especially those who may wish to focus on poetry, religious culture and/or colonial Latin America.
+I welcome applications from MSt and DPhil students working on early modern Hispanic literature and culture, especially those with an interest in poetry, religious culture and/or colonial Latin America.

 Rodrigo Cacho and Imogen Choi, eds, The Rise of Spanish American Poetry, 1500-1700: Literary and Cultural Transmission in the New World (Cambridge: Legenda, 2019)

-‘The Spectacle of Conquest: Epic Conflicts on the Seventeenth-Century Spanish Stage’, in Fiona Macintosh, Justine McConnell, Stephen Harrison, and Claire Kenward, eds, Epic Performances from the Middle Ages into the Twenty-First Century (Oxford: Oxford University Press, 2018)
+‘The Spectacle of Conquest: Epic Conflicts on the Seventeenth-Century Spanish Stage’, in Fiona Macintosh, Justine McConnell, Stephen Harrison, and Claire Kenward, eds, Epic Performances from the Middle Ages into the Twenty-First Century (Oxford: Oxford University Press, 2018), pp. 336-350

 ‘”De gente que a ningún rey obedecen”: Republicanism and Empire in Alonso de